-What feeling do you have, when you start a new clinical trial?
-Do you hope that all problems remain in the past?
-Everything must be better from now?
-You take a box of tablets not destroyed after last year’s terminated study, containing placebo… you think…
+What feeling do you have, when starting a new clinical trial?
+Do you hope all past problems will stay in the past?
+Everything will be better from now on…

-- Failing in a project, e.g. the budget has been overspent, targets have not been achieved, and deadlines have not been met.
+- Project failure, e.g. the budget has been overspent, project targets haven’t been achieved and deadlines haven’t been met.

-- Failing in a research project, e.g. not reaching statistical significance in a research area and thus failed to prove the efficacy of a medication or to obtain controversial results.
+- Research failure, e.g. not being able to reach statistical significance in a research area and so failed to prove the efficacy of a drug or obtain controversial results.

-- A candidate drug is safe and efficacious;
+- The candidate drug is safe and efficacious;

 - The study design is adequate;